rthorst/Technical_Presentations/Twitter_Mining/Readme.md

 These are slides from a workshop on twitter mining - with myself and Rob O'Reilly, PhD, at Emory University Center for Digital Scholarship.

-The workshops has two parts:
+The workshop has two parts:

 * **Python code** in a Juypyter notebook: https://github.com/rthorst/Technical_Presentations/blob/master/Twitter_Mining/Twitter_mining.ipynb